The Origins and Evolution of Carnival in Trinidad and Tobago — Retrospect Journal | History, Classics and Archaeology Magazine

 Culture , kalinda (stick fighting) and me.

-Stick fighting, "kalinda" was bought to Trinidad by our African slave ancestors , and has always been a part of Trinidad's culture , though of course it was never really approved by society.
-Also called "creole wood" , " bois" , " battaille bois" the tradition has endured into the modern era. https://www.youtube.com/watch?v=uiYoBGgTRxo Today , … Continue reading Culture , kalinda (stick fighting) and me.
+Stick fighting, "kalinda" was bought to Trinidad by our enslaved African ancestors, and has always been a part of Trinidad's culture, though of course it was never really approved by society.
+Also called "creole wood", "bois" , " battaille bois" the tradition has endured into the modern era. https://www.youtube.com/watch?v=uiYoBGgTRxo Today, efforts have been made to … Continue reading Culture , kalinda (stick fighting) and me.

 I’m still thankful that I once learned a trade!